researchgate/CodingDojo/README.md

 CodingDojo @ResearchGate
 ========================

-The [CodingDojo] @[ResearchGate] is for all developers in Berlin who want to improve their coding skills by practicing them together with fellow programmers.
+The [CodingDojo] is for all developers in Berlin who want to improve their coding skills by practicing them together with fellow programmers.
 It's all about having fun while coding.

+We always meet on the **last Thursday of the month** at 7pm in the offices of [ResearchGate].

 **Check out** our [blog] for more information.